Gerald C. Thomas: World War I

-Sailing for France in September 1917, Thomas saw action with the 6th Marines at Verdun, Belleau Wood, Soissons, and in the Meuse-Argonne Offensive (Champagne).
+Sailing for France in September 1917, Thomas saw action with the 6th Marines at Belleau Wood, Soissons, and in the Meuse–Argonne offensive (Champagne).
 He was promoted to sergeant and served as an intelligence sergeant.
-During the battle in Belleau Wood, he led a squad of Marines and received the Silver Star for bravery.

-At Soisson, his company sustained heavy losses and he became the acting platoon leader.
+During the Battle of Belleau Wood, he led a squad of Marines and received the Silver Star for bravery.
+At Soissons, his company sustained heavy losses and he became the acting platoon leader.
 In September 1918, he was commissioned a second lieutenant.
 During his World War I service, in addition to the award of the Silver Star for valor, he was awarded the Purple Heart for wounds received in battle, and as a member of the 6th Marine Regiment, he became entitled to wear the French Fourragere.
 After participating in the occupation of Germany, he returned to the United States in July 1919.

-Haiti
+Occupation of Haiti

-In November 1919, he joined the 1st Provisional Marine Brigade in Haiti, taking part in action against Haitian bandit forces until May 1921.
-During this time, he participated in the Battle of Port-au-Prince (1920) where he successfully ambushed a column of Caco rebels.
+In November 1919, he joined the 1st Provisional Marine Brigade in Haiti, taking part in action against Haitian insurgent forces until May 1921.
+During this time, he participated in the Battle of Port-au-Prince, where he successfully ambushed a column of Caco rebels.
 In August 1921, he was assigned to the Marine barracks at Quantico, where he remained for the next two years.
 During that time he was detached for several months of duty with the guard company at the Disarmament Conference in Washington.
 He also completed the Company Officers Course at the Marine Corps Schools.

-1920s-1930s
+1920s–1930s

 From November 1923 to October 1925, Thomas commanded the Marine Detachment aboard the USS Tulsa.
 He was then stationed for two years at the Marine Barracks, Navy Yard, Charleston, South Carolina, and for a year at Camp Holabird, Maryland, where he completed a course in the Army Motor Transport School.
 In December 1928, after serving as Officer-in-Charge of Land Transportation at the Marine Barracks, Parris Island, South Carolina, he joined the 1st Brigade Marines in Haiti, and became aide to the commanding general.
 He returned to the United States in June 1931, entering the Army Infantry School at Fort Benning, Georgia, the following September.

 Graduating in June 1932, Thomas was made an instructor in the Basic School at the Philadelphia Navy Yard.
 He remained there until August 1934, when he was ordered back to Quantico as a student in the Senior Course.
 After completing that course, he was ordered to China in July 1935, for duty with the Marine Detachment at the American Embassy in Peiping.
 He returned to the United States two years later to attend the Command and General Staff School at Fort Leavenworth, Kansas, and after graduating in June 1938, he joined the staff of the Marine Corps Schools at Quantico.